-We get to know our prospective foster parents through the SAFE Home Study, and bring them into the Mutual Support family based on their natural abilities as nurturing caregivers and advocates as well as their demonstrated skills to meet the demands of providing care for at-risk children and youth.
+We get to know our prospective foster parents through the SAFE Home Study, and bring them into the Mutual Support family based on their natural abilities as nurturing caregivers and advocates as well as their demonstrated skills to meet the demands of providing care for at-risk children.
 While formal training is not required prior to becoming a foster parent, our foster parents possess a willingness and capacity to learn concepts that are trauma-informed, treatment-specific, and often seem counter-intuitive to popular belief.

 Our dedicated, professional Child care team are graduates of a CYW or SSW diploma program or Child Studies degree from a Canadian college or university.
-Our supervisors and child care workers work tirelessly to provide excellent care, and sometimes are ‘the calm brain’ for children and youth that have often been in multiple placements prior to their admission and find it difficult to regulate their emotions.
+Our supervisors and child care workers work tirelessly to provide excellent care, and sometimes are ‘the calm brain’ for children that have often been in multiple placements prior to their admission and find it difficult to regulate their emotions.
 Our staff often become the secure caregiver that every child needs.

 Mutual Support was incorporated in 1982 as a non-profit corporation in the province of Ontario, Canada.

-Mutual Support deeply appreciates the assistance and involvement of volunteers, local residents and neighbours that contribute to the lived experience of the children and youth in our care.
+Mutual Support deeply appreciates the assistance and involvement of volunteers, local residents and neighbours that contribute to the lived experience of the children in our care.
 While we anticipate that these relationships will most times be problem-free, we recognize that sometimes challenges occur that require a little more attention and mutual understanding.
 Please direct any inquiries to Randy Klassen, Executive Director.